vegaprotocol/specs/protocol/0030-ETHM-multisig_control_spec.md

 Migration steps:
 1. Deploy the v2 multisig, bridge, and pool contracts
-2. Halt the v1 ERC20 bridge
+2. Halt the v1 ERC20 bridge, this emits the `Bridge_Stopped` event, after which we know no more withdrawals can be executed
-3. Burn any outstanding withdrawals
+3. Deploy Migration Contract
-4. Assign Migration Contract as the asset pool's ERC20 Bridge
+4. Assign Migration Contract as the asset pool's ERC20 Bridge (a multisig transaction)
-5. Run migrate function for the entirety of each asset in the Asset Pool to either v2 bridge via deposit function or directly to the v2 asset pool, depending on how things need to be done on the Vega side
+5. Run `migrate_asset` function for the entirety of each asset in the Asset Pool to either v2 bridge via deposit function or directly to the v2 asset pool, depending on how things need to be done on the Vega side
+6. Account for executed withdrawals by using `Asset_Withdrawn` events and either reissue withdrawal bundles, or credit user on Vega with unclaimed invalidated withdrawals

+## Migration Contract
+This smart contract replaces the Bridge Logic smart contract when an asset pool migration needs to occur.
+It contains a single function that migrates a given amount of a given asset.

+`function migrate_asset(address asset_source, uint amount)`

 # Acceptance Criteria
 ### Vega-Side